fwmechanic/k_edit/README.md

 Features:
 ========

-"Reverse-polish" user-command mode wherein the command-argument ("arg") is provided (using various selection or data-entry modes or argtypes) before the command is invoked, and the command's execution behavior adapts to the actual argtype received.
+"Reverse-polish" function-execution mode wherein the user creates the function-argument ("arg") using various selection or data-entry modes or argtypes, before the function is invoked; the function's execution behavior adapts to the actual argtype it receives.

 Can switch between line and box (column) selection mode simply by varying the shape of the selection.

 Infinite undo/redo.

-K has no "project files" (although I'm starting to consider something like them); instead, K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), and  can perform multi-file greps and replaces targeting sets of files named in another file.
-K supports powerful recursive (tree) directory scanning with output to pseudofile, so, when combined with file-filtering `function`s such as grep, strip, etc.  it's easy to quickly construct a buffer containing only the names of all of the files of interest to you.
-And since this is based on current dir-tree content, it's more likely to be complete and correct than a "project file" which must be independently maintained (and thus tends to fall out of sync with project reality).
+K has no "project files"; instead, K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), and can perform multi-file-greps and -replaces targeting sets of files enumerated in any editor buffer.
+K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering `function`s such as grep, strip, etc. it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware functions reference this buffer.
+And since this is based on current filesystem content, it's more likely to be complete and correct than a
+"project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).

 Limitations
 ========